device42/device42-docs/docs/auto-discovery/vendors-supported-in-snmp-auto-discovery.md

 sidebar_position: 35
 ---

 Device42 aims to support as many vendors as possible for SNMP-based discovery.
-Here's a list of vendors that we have verified support for.

-Note that this list is not all-inclusive; it's intended to give a sense of the vendors that we support.

-Even if the vendor is not listed, discovery will generally still bring in some information even if your specific hardware has not yet been added.

-## Vendors that we've verified support for include:
+We have verified support for the following list of vendors:

 |              |             |              |             |            |
 |--------------|-------------|--------------|-------------|------------|